 1B) Choose which of the 4 Liberal Studies Degree options would be best for you-

-1D) Figure out how many of the requirements you may have already met.
-You can find the course you've already taken on your transcripts from your other universities, but remember that some of your credits (particularly from two year schools) may not transfer.
-(Note: If you are going to be taking classes 100% online at UWW, you may request an unofficial review of your previous coursework to see how much of it will transfer.
+1D) Begin determining which Liberal Studies requirements you may have already met- Compare the courses you've already taken to the requirements of the Liberal Studies major.
+(Note: If you are going to be an online-only student at UWW, you may request an unofficial review of your previous coursework to see how much of it will transfer.
 To do this, please contact the Coordinator for Online Recruitment in the Admissions Office.
 This service is available for 100% online students only.)
-After you have the list of courses that you believe will transfer to UWW, compare that list to the Liberal Studies Course Catalog, the document that explains which specific courses fit into each of the categories listed on the Checksheet.

-1E) Figure out how many semesters you have remaining before graduation by dividing the total the number of units remaining to be completed (as determined in step 1D) by the number of units you plan to take each semester.
+1E) Calculate how many semesters you have remaining before graduation by dividing the total the number of units remaining to be completed (as determined in step 1D) by the number of units you plan to take each semester.
 This will give you the number of semesters you will need to complete before graduation.
 Remember that transferring students must meet UW-Whitewater's residency requirement (30 credits at UW-Whitewater throughout the degree, with the last 15 units of the degree taken at UW-Whitewater).
 Remember also that all UW-Whitewater students must earn at least 120 units and fulfill all degree requirements in order to graduate.
-If you still have questions about the liberal studies program, please email the Liberal Studies Program Coordinator.

 3A) Apply for admission using the online application system.
 As part of your application, indicate that you will be pursuing a Liberal Studies major (and identify which of the 4 liberal studies degree options you have chosen and if you will be taking classes only online).
 Additionally, indicate which term you would like to begin taking classes.

-3B) Submit application fee, final high school transcripts, and all college transcripts.
+3B) Submit application fee, plus all high school transcripts and college transcripts.

 3D) After you are admitted, you will be required to register for a Plan-It-Purple (PIP) day.
 Your admissions acceptance letter may state that you are not required to attend a PIP day, but assume that you will be required to attend one unless you are informed otherwise.
 [Note: If you have questions about PIP days, check the Plan-It-Purple for Transfer Students website.
 Additionally, during this time, you may have questions about financial aid, if so, please contact the financial aid officer assigned to your last name.]

-3E) After you are registered for a PIP day or have confirmed that you do not need to attend one, the credits from your previous coursework that have been approved to transfer to UW-Whitewater will be evaluated for how they will fit into UW-Whitewater's General Education requirements.
+3E) After you have registered for an orientation day or have confirmed that you do not need to attend one, the credits from your previous coursework that have been approved to transfer to UW-Whitewater will be evaluated for how they will fit into UW-Whitewater's requirements.
 [Note: If you have questions about this review, contact the Assistant Dean in the College of Letters and Sciences.]

-3F) Ensure that your admissions process is complete: If you are required to attend a PIP day, your admissions process will be completed one day before your PIP date.
-If you are not required to attend a PIP day, your admissions process will be completed 24 hours after you officially matriculate into the university.
+3F) Ensure that your admissions process is complete: If you are required to attend an orientation day, your admissions process will be completed during that orientation day.
+If you are not required to attend an orientation day, your admissions process will be completed 24 hours after you officially matriculate into the university.
 In either case, you will know that your admissions process is complete when you can see your Academic Advising Report (AAR) in WINS.
-You can also view sample Liberal Studies AARs to get an idea of what yours will look like.
 [Note: If you have questions about when your AAR will be visible, contact the Registrar's Office.]

 After you officially matriculate into the Liberal Studies Program, you will receive an email from the Department of Philosophy and Religions Studies.
 That email will include the name and contact information for your new advisor.
-You should then contact your advsior to set up an appointment.
+You are then responsible for contacting your advsior to set up an advising appointment.

 5A) Be sure that all of your holds in WINS (with the exception of an Academic Advising hold which will remain until your advising session) are removed.

-At this meeting, you will talk to your advisor about personalizing your AAR, go over the list of courses you compiled, and decide which courses are best for you to take next semester.
+At this meeting, you will talk to your advisor about personalizing your AAR, go over the list of courses you compiled, and decide which courses are best for you to take in the upcoming term.
 Then you are on your way to success in the Liberal Studies program!